eriku/AAAChecker/README.md

 6. Toggle off Developer mode

 ## Who built it
-The original builder was https://github.com/chocopie/AC-check but I have rewritten their code because this was broken
+The original builder was https://github.com/chocopie/AC-check but I have rewritten their code because theirs was broken